PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 Any required python package (like numpy, pandas, ...) must be mentioned within the - you guessed it - `requirements.txt` with its corresponding version number in the pip-installation format (e.g. `numpy==1.19.0`).
 If no version number is provided the latest stable version of the package will be installed.
-These packages can than be imported within any python file associated to the service.
+These packages can then be imported within any python file associated to the service.

 If you have additional python files, which are necessary for executing your code, you can simply put them into the `libs` folder and import them via relative imports into your program (e.g. additional functions can be stored in `libs/helpers.py` and can be imported within `program.py` with the syntax `from .libs/helpers import *`).